Few Truths About Sex After Pregnancy You Should Know

-Things were going along just fine in the sex department until you got pregnant and, nine months later, out popped a wailing newborn.
-Body changes, family changes and new responsibilities can sometimes make post-baby sex more challenging, but what’s normal?
-Here, check out few truth about sex after pregnancy:
+Things were going along just fine in the sex department until you got pregnant, and nine months later, out popped a wailing newborn.
+Body changes, family changes, and new responsibilities can sometimes make post-baby sex more challenging.
+But what’s normal?

-1. Your sex drive revs back up around six weeks after giving birth.
+1. Your sex drive revs back up around 6 weeks after giving birth.

 2. You probably won’t snap back into shape right away, and your faltering body image might make you shy away from sex.

-3.Your husband is counting down the minutes until you’re cleared to have sex again.
+3.Your husband is counting the minutes until you’re cleared to have sex again.